elinik0108/RL/RL/README.md

 Note that the stretch tasks are entirely optional and may take a lot of time to complete.

 ### Report Section
+**Important**: we will run a tournament in order to determine the best agent among submissions and announce the best two agents (winner and runner-up afterwards).
+In case you do not want your agent to compete, indicate this on the title page of your report.

 Analogously to the first part of the assignment, document in the report:

 1. how you proceeded, *i.e.* describe your solution approach conceptually and precisely;